-If you have the optional air conditioners with heat pump, they should not be used if ambient temperatures remain below 25°F. for more than 12 hours.
+The trailer has been equipped with air conditioners with heat pumps and should not be used if ambient temperatures remain below 25°F for more than 12 hours.

 Drain and winterize all models if the water systems are not being used during winter traveling.
 Refer to Section 8 - Maintenance in this manual for winterizing instructions.